 The Exalted King in the Old Testament

 The theme of an exalted King to come is all over the Old Testament.
 Isaiah says that this King’s “temple” will be established “as the highest of the mountains, and shall be lifted above the hills; and all nations will flow to it” (Isaiah 2:2).
-Later Isaiah says that this son would be given and “the government shall be on his shoulder…Of the increase of his government and of peace, there will be no end” (Isaiah 9:6, 7).
+Later Isaiah says that this Son would be given and “the government shall be on his shoulder…Of the increase of his government and of peace, there will be no end” (Isaiah 9:6, 7).
 Fast forward to the time of the Babylonian exile, and we find Daniel interpreting King Nebuchadnezzar’s dream.
 The dream showed a stone that struck the feet of the statue which symbolized the coming nations of Babylon, Persia, Greece, and Rome.
-The kingdom “stone” broke the entire statue so “not a trace of [the kingdoms] could be found” (Dan.
-2:35).
+The kingdom “stone” broke the entire statue so “not a trace of [the kingdoms] could be found” (Daniel 2:35).
 The stone grew into a great mountain that would fill the earth.
-Jump over to Daniel 7 and we see the vision of the Son of Man who comes up to the Ancient of Days and “to him was given dominion and glory and a kingdom, that all peoples, nations, and languages should serve him; his dominion is an everlasting dominion, which shall not pass away, and his kingdom one that shall not be destroyed” (Dan.
-7:14).
+Jump over to Daniel 7 and we see the vision of the Son of Man who comes up to the Ancient of Days and “to him was given dominion and glory and a kingdom, that all peoples, nations, and languages should serve him; his dominion is an everlasting dominion, which shall not pass away, and his kingdom one that shall not be destroyed” (Daniel 7:14).

-Now, lest we see this as irrelevant for us who serve as God’s ambassadors and vice-regents, pay close attention to what Paul says in Ephesians as he affirms what has just been laid out above: “[God] worked in Christ when he raised him from the dead and seated him at his right hand in the heavenly places” (Ephesians 1:20).
+Now, lest we see this as irrelevant for us who serve as God’s ambassadors and vice-regents, pay close attention to what Paul says in Ephesians as he affirms what has just been laid out above: “He [God] worked in Christ when he raised him from the dead and seated him at his right hand in the heavenly places” (Ephesians 1:20).
 Notice the connection: Resurrection, then Kingdom.
 The resurrection of Christ is intimately connected to the ascension of Christ, and both serve as events confirming that the kingdom of God has indeed come.

 But please do not miss what happens next, because this is crucial for the Christian and his implementation of the Kingdom of God in his life.
-Paul uses nearly the same language to describe our union with Christ: “[God] raised us up with [Jesus] and seated us with him in the heavenly places in Christ Jesus” (Eph.
-2:6).
+Paul uses nearly the same language to describe our union with Christ: “He [God] raised us up with him [Jesus] and seated us with him in the heavenly places in Christ Jesus” (Ephesians 2:6).
 The context of Ephesians 2:1-5 has to do with resurrection language that is employed when describing our salvation.
 We were dead, but God made us alive.
 And not only did he make us alive, but we are also now reigning with Christ in his perfect Kingdom.

 Seated with the King

 Where have we heard that before?
 You guessed it: Revelation 20.
-When you participate in the first resurrection (the rebirth; cf. Jn.
-5:25), you are blessed because death has no power anymore— Jesus’ death has broken it.
+When you participate in the first resurrection (the rebirth; cf. John 5:25), you are blessed because death has no power anymore— Jesus’ death has broken it.
 Not only that, you reign with Christ.
 You have been (past tense) seated with the King.